 Next: OFMT, Previous: Print Examples, Up: Printing [Contents][Index]

-As mentioned previously, a print
+As mentioned previously, a print statement contains a list

 of items separated by commas.
 In the output, the items are normally